Through the Magnifying Glass: Adaptive Perception Magnification for Hallucination-Free VLM Decoding: Methods

 \subsection{Attention-Based Magnification}

-Inspired by \cite{mag1}, we develop the perception magnifier as an attention-based sampling process.
+Inspired by \cite{mag1}, we model the perception magnifier as an attention-based sampling process.
 The perception map $\mathcal{P}$ is treated as a mass function, where regions with higher perception values are more likely to be sampled.
-Specifically, we first decompose $\mathcal{P}$ into marginal distributions along the horizontal and vertical dimensions and compute their cumulative distributions $\mathcal{F}_x(n)$ and $\mathcal{F}_y(n)$ as:
+Specifically, we first decompose $\mathcal{P}$ into marginal-like distributions along the horizontal and vertical dimensions and approximate their cumulative distributions $\mathcal{F}_x(n)$ and $\mathcal{F}_y(n)$ as:

 where $w$ and $h$ denote the width and height of the perception map, respectively.
 Next, we apply inverse transform sampling to remap the original image coordinates to resampled coordinates, ensuring structure-preserving magnification along both dimensions.
-The magnified image is then constructed as:
+The resulting image is constructed as:

 where $\mathcal{F}^{-1}(\cdot)$ denotes the inverse function of $\mathcal{F}(\cdot)$, which remaps uniformly spaced output coordinates to a perception-aware warped space.
 To ensure smooth spatial mapping, we use bilinear interpolation as the $\text{Interp}$ method in the equation, balancing efficiency and effectiveness, though other interpolation methods could also be applied.
 The magnified image $\hat{I}$ replaces the original visual input $I$ and is forwarded through the VLM with the same textual input to obtain updated model output logits $\hat{O}$.
-While perception-magnified logits $\hat{O}$ can be proportionally combined or contrastively compared with the original model output $O$ for next-token generation, we directly sample from $\hat{O}$ after the softmax function, as it already provides an enhanced representation of the visual content.
+While perception-magnified logits $\hat{O}$ can be combined proportionally or contrastively with the original model output $O$ for next-token generation, we directly sample from $\hat{O}$ after the softmax function, as it already provides an enhanced representation of the visual content.
 The entire perception magnification process is applied at each auto-regressive decoding step, enabling the model to adaptively focus on different regions of the visual input while preserving structural integrity, hence enhancing perception ability and mitigating hallucination.